-Every year more and more tourists visit here but they always tend to do the same few things.
+Every year more and more tourists visit Sri Lanka but they always tend to do the same few things.
 Yala National Park.
 Temple of the Tooth.
 Sigiriya.
-You should visit them also (after all, they are some of Sri Lanka’s most iconic and impressive destinations) but you should also plan time to do a few unique, quirky and off the beaten path activities as well.
+You should visit them also (after all, they are some of the country’s most iconic and impressive destinations) but you should also plan time to do a few unique, quirky and off the beaten path activities as well.

 The top offbeat things to do in Sri Lanka